Algonquin College: Programs

-The college's Woodroffe Campus boasts a fully functional (though non-broadcast) television studio with an adjoining control room, located in N Building.
-This is reserved for the students of the Broadcasting-Television program.
+The college's Woodroffe Campus boasts a fully functional (though non-broadcast) television studio with an adjoining control room, for students of the Broadcasting-Television program.
 Notable graduates from this program include director of the TV series 24, Jon Cassar and comedian Tom Green.
 The college used to have a second television studio, which now houses the Theatre Arts program.
 The college has one fully functional, broadcast radio station run entirely by the students of the Broadcasting-Radio program: CKDJ-FM, as well as an internet station: AIR - Algonquin, that is also broadcast as AIR AM 1700 via AM band.

-The Algonquin College Animation Program is a three-year advanced diploma with its main focus on performance-based animation whether it be in 3D or traditional animation.
+The Animation program is a three-year advanced diploma with its main focus on performance-based animation whether it be in 3D or traditional animation.
 Also, all students learn Toonboom's Harmony software.
 The program is celebrating its 20-year anniversary in 2009-10 and has its curriculum being taught in India, China and South Africa with negotiations with Dubai, Chile and others.
-The faculty of the program are veterans of the animation industry, all of whom have been at least departmental supervisors, many with over 20 years experience in the industry.
-Since the introduction of the three-year curriculum, graduates of the program have gone on to varied and rewarding jobs in the animation industry with over 93% of grads finding work in their chosen field, including a graduate Trent Correy who has worked on three Oscar-winning motion-pictures including Zootopia, as well as working on Moana.
-Student films have gone on to be screened in various festivals, featured on AWN TV (Charged) and won the prestigious ELAN award for best student film 2009 (Snared).

-The Algonquin College Public Relations program is a two-year diploma in which students have raised notable amounts of money for local not-for-profit organizations including the John Howard Society, LiveWorkPlay, and Harmony House Women's Shelter.
+The Public Relations program is a two-year diploma in which students have raised notable amounts of money for local not-for-profit organizations including the John Howard Society, LiveWorkPlay, and Harmony House Women's Shelter.
 Since 1990, the Public Relations program has raised over $300,000 for charity.

-The Pembroke Campus is well known for its outdoor training programs which attract students from across Canada.
+The Pembroke Campus is well known for its outdoor training programs which attracts students from across Canada.
 These programs include Outdoor Adventure, Outdoor Adventure Naturalist and Forestry Technician.
 In 2012, a new Waterfront Campus opened in downtown Pembroke.

-International Campuses
+International campuses

 Algonquin College has four international campuses through their international offshore partnerships: